TASEmulators/BizHawk/waterbox/readme.txt

 		* waterbox/melon/melonDS (required for melonDS)
 		* waterbox/nyma/mednafen (required for all Nyma cores)
 		* waterbox/snes9x (required for Snes9x)
+		* waterbox/gpgx/Genesis-Plus-GX (required for gpgx)
+	* none of these submodules need to be cloned recursively

 3. Consider whether it is time to update your build environment (i.e. sudo apt-get upgrade).
 Build environment tools are generally best kept at the latest version, to ensure top performance for our users.